 The producers and importers that belong to Ecotrel pay a recycling fee in order to finance Ecotrel's activities.
 They must charge their clients for this recycling fee.
 This means that it is not the producers and importers, but the end consumers who must cover the costs involved with processing WEEEs.

-The recycling fee is not a tax of any kind, but a participation in the cost of processing WEEEs.
+The recycling fee is not a tax of any kind, but a participation in the cost of processing and treatment of WEEEs.

 The recycling fee applies to all the equipment commercialized in Luxembourg and mentioned in the official list of EEEs.